NEW JERSEY NEW HOME WARRANTY ARBITRATION SERVICES, LLC.

 12. Communication with Arbitrator

 The arbitrator is not allowed to speak to any party in the matter without the other party being present.
 Any phone calls involving a party must have all other parties on the call as well.
 All scheduling matters must be conducted through email and copied to all parties in the case.
 Any evidence or documentation sent to the arbitrator must be copied to the other parties in the case.
 The arbitrator shall determine if these items shall be sent via email or by another method.
-After the arbitration hearing is concluded any requests for clarification, modification or reopening of the hearing should be made in writing by email directly to the Administrator and copied to the other parties in the case and the arbitrator.
+After the arbitration hearing is concluded, any requests for clarification, modification or reopening of the hearing must be made in writing by email directly to the Administrator and copied to the other parties in the case and the arbitrator.

 13. Submission of Evidence